rafaelctz/GWorkspace-toolbox/docs/quickstart.md

 - Alias email address
 - One row per alias

-### Use Cases
+### Use Cases for Schools

-- Audit all email aliases in your domain
+- Audit all student and staff email aliases
-- Plan email migrations
+- Integrate with Student Information Systems
-- Document current email routing
+- Document email routing for directory publishing
-- Compliance reporting
+- Prepare for email migrations

 ## Injecting Custom Attributes